Archer High School

 Lawrenceville, GA 30045

-The following have served as principals of Archer High School:
+The following have served as principal of Archer High School:

 School Colors: Red and Gray